thedynamiclinker/we/Documentation/advanced/religion/for/beginners/Hello World.md

 If you've read this far, then you've earned your first hint.

-In order to understand religion, close the bibles (for now), pause the prayers (if you pray), and save trips to church (or mosque (or synagogue)) for another day.

 %%

-In order to understand religion, close the bibles (for now), pause the prayers (if you pray), and save trips to church (or mosque (or synagogue)) for another day.

 If you've read this far, then you've earned your first hint.